madprops/airc/README.md

 To solve this, a file called `config.user.json` is created at launch if it does not exist.

+The format of both config files is the same, they're json objects.

+The settings in `config.user.json` override whatever is set in `config.json`.

-Edit what you need in the `config.user.json`, leave `config.json` intact, you can still use it as reference.
+Leave `config.json` intact, you can still use it as reference.

 Now you can `git pull` for updates any time without worrying about conflicts.

 ---